Mario Cimarro: Biography

-Personal life

-In 1999, Cimarro married the Spanish-Venezuelan actress, Natalia Streignard whom he met while filming La mujer de mi vida.
-The couple divorced in 2006.

-From 2009 to 2013, Cimarro was in a relationship with the Mexican actress, Vanessa Villela.

-Since 2018, Cimarro is in a relationship with Slovak model Bronislava Gregušová.
-They had a baby on the 31st of August 2022.

 Career

 He made his big screen debut in 1995 in Acapulco, cuerpo y alma.

 In 1996, he made the theatrical seasons of Romeo y Julieta.

 From 2003 to 2004, he was the Main role of the Colombian television series Pasión de Gavilanes with Natasha Klauss, Michel Brown, Juan Alfonso Baptista, Danna García and Paola Rey.

 From 2005 to 2006, he was the Main role of the television series El Cuerpo del Deseo with Lorena Rojas.